 Actual Count Method

 The most precise approach involves tracking daily enrollment throughout the plan year.
-Calculate by adding the total covered lives for each day, then dividing by the total days in the plan year.
+To do this, add up the total covered lives for each day, and then divide that number by the total days in the plan year.

 Snapshot Method

-This streamlined approach uses enrollment counts from specific dates within each quarter.
-Count covered lives on one date (or multiple dates if equally distributed across quarters) during the first, second, or third month of each quarter, then divide by the number of snapshot dates.
+This approach simplifies things by using enrollment counts from specific dates in each quarter.
+To do this, count the covered lives on a single date (or multiple dates that are evenly spaced across quarters) that falls within the first, second, or third month of each quarter, and then divide that number by the total number of snapshot dates.

 Form 5500 Method